xArm-Developer/xArm-Python-SDK/doc/api/xarm_api.md

 #### def __ft_sensor_enable__(self, on_off):

 ```
-used for enabling and disabling the use of external F/T measurements in the controller.
+Used for enabling and disabling the use of external F/T measurements in the controller.
 Note:
-    1. only available if firmware_version >= 1.7.0
+    1. only available if firmware_version >= 1.8.0

 :param on_off: enable or disable F/T data sampling.
 :return: code